 Even when the treated, the standard thyroid medications for low thyroid function may not help, or may only help for a little while.
 This can be due to several different conditions.
 At the 21st joint meeting of the British Endocrine Societies in 2002, Anthony Toft MD, a prominent thyroid expert emphasizes the importance of treating patients with low T3 levels.
 Alternatively, when the adrenal glands are stressed, the body cannot use thyroid hormones normally, and the adrenal glands must be supported first.
 In fact, many cases of low thyroid symptoms, as well as other common symptoms such as infections, allergies, anxiety and insomnia and are actually related to disturbed adrenal function.
-Possible therapies include synthroid, cytomel, armor thyroid, SRT3, Nature-throid along with nutritional support.
+If needed, therapies include natural thyroid (not patented chemicals) replacement with T4 & T3, along with nutritional support.

 Common symptoms of low thyroid system function include:

 - Sleepiness, fatigue, and increased need for sleep

 - Weight gain and difficulty losing weight even when strictly dieting

 - Dry skin, hair loss, brittle nails